 For the Traditional method:

-You will need to use a parchment paper and spread some oil on it. then add a couple of tbsp of batter on it and using your fingers spread it into a thin circle.
+You will need to use a parchment paper and spread some oil on it. then add a couple of tablespoon of batter on it and using your fingers spread it into a thin circle.
 Make 4-5 holes as shown.
 Heat a pan and grease it with oil.
 Now transfer the pancake on to the heated pan.
 Slowly starting from one side pull the paper off completely.
 You can use a knife to seperate the batter from the paper incase its stuck.
 Usually oil prevents sticking and helps batter come off easily.
 This method may require some practice but after making 1-2 pancakes you will get the hang of it.

 For Modern and Easy method:

-After you have the pancake on the pan, add a couple of tbsp of oil around it and in the holes. cover it and cook it on medium low till the top side of the pancake batter looks no longer wet.
+After you have the pancake on the pan, add a couple of tablespoon of oil around it and in the holes. cover it and cook it on medium low till the top side of the pancake batter looks no longer wet.
 Flip and cook the other side till cooked and develops some light brown spots.
 I like my pancakes crispy so I flip them a couple of times cooking for 30 seconds each side till they are done with some nice golden brown spots.

 - I prefer peeling and then grating the cucumber but you can grate with skin on too.